pluralsight/guides/draft/ruby-ruby-on-rails/instant-delivery-store-using-ruby-on-rails-stripe-and-uberrush-api/article.md

 1. I set the pickup location to a single address.
 2. The base uri is the UberRUSH sandbox API.
 You will have to change that in production.
 3. To get the Uber Client ID / Client Secret, you need to [create an Uber Developer Account](https://developer.uber.com/).
-4. The API require OAuth tokens on each call.
+4. The API requires an OAuth token on each call.
-5. I have included all the basic endpoints, though we will only need to use a few of them.
+5. I have included all the basic endpoints, though we will only need to use 2 of them for this tutorial.
 6. Deliveries need a pickup location object, a dropoff location object and an items array.
 Read more on the [official documentation](https://developer.uber.com/docs/rush).